Rolls family: Charles Rolls

 Charles Stewart Rolls (27 August 1877 - 12 July 1910) was a motoring and aviation pioneer.
 Together with Frederick Henry Royce he co-founded the Rolls-Royce car manufacturing firm.
 He was the first Briton to be killed in a flying accident, when the tail of his Wright Flyer broke off during a flying display near Bournemouth, England.
 He was aged 32.

 As well as his interests in cars and aeroplanes, Charles was a keen balloonist, the Flight Magazine of January 1909 recording a flight from Monmouth:

 Ballooning Home.
 On Saturday last the Hon.
 C. S. Rolls gave an exhibition of the possibilities of ballooning by taking his mother, Lady Llangattock, home by balloon.
 The ascent was made at Monmouth in the balloon " Mercury," the occupants of the basket being Lady Llangattock, Hon.
 C. S. Rolls, Hon.
 Mrs. Assheton – Harbord, Mr. Claud Crompton, and Mr. Charles Freeman, and the balloon landed on the lawn in front of Lord Llangattock's house, The Hendre.

-In July 1910, Charles Rolls was killed when his plane crashed during a flight display at Bournemouth, the first Englishman to be killed in a flying accident.